mikerst/mikethomas.design/src/work/insight-gathering-qualitative-research.md

 ## Background

-Throughout 2018 TotallyMoney made ~£1.2 million in gross profit from sending product alert emails to customers—who'd opted-in—providing them with the latest relevant offers from the credit cards and loans markets.
+Throughout 2018 TotallyMoney made ~£1.2 million in gross profit from sending product alert emails to customers—who&rsquo;d opted-in—providing them with the latest relevant offers from the credit cards and loans markets.
 However, during this time the content, structure and design had remained largely unchanged.

 There was a desire within the business to update and refresh the design of our alerts, to make them even better for customers as well as more performative from a revenue point of view.
 We had a lot of quantitative data we could look at (open rates, click through rates, et cetera) to help inform any design decisions we might make, however we lacked anything qualitative.
 In order to better understand what our customers thought about our product alert emails, we chose to conduct a brief research study to see if we could uncover some useful insight.

 ## Why re-design?

-We knew we'd not made any significant changes since we first introduced the touchpoint.
+We knew we&rsquo;d not made any significant changes since we first introduced the touchpoint.
 From a performance marketing and business revenue perspective, everything was going well, but some nagging questions always remained in the background.
 With the right approach, how might we unlock even better performance _and_ improve customer satisfaction?

 Instinctively, we felt we could do better.